 If both you and your spouse meet the eligibility rules, each of you could make contributions to your own HSA.
 The annual maximum contribution must be split between the two HSAs, based on an agreement between you and your spouse.
 Please note that in order to both be eligible for the catch-up contribution, you must both contribute to your own HSA.
 Please see the table for the maximum contribution limits for married couples.

 Your total contribution for the year can be made in one or more payments at any time up to your tax-filing deadline, without extensions.
-(This is generally April 15 but for the 2019 tax year, due to COVID-19 relief act, the deadline is July 15, 2020.)
-However, if you wish to have your contribution between January 1 and July 15 treated as a 2019 contribution (for the preceding taxable year) you must take one of these steps to notify UMB, so that UMB can report it correctly to the IRS:
+(This is generally April 15) However, if you wish to have your contribution between January 1 and July 15 treated for the preceding taxable year, you must take one of these steps to notify UMB, so that UMB can report it correctly to the IRS:

 Let your employer know that you would like your payroll deduction applied to the prior year.